tzxb018/csp-solver/README.md

 #### Important Notes Regarding Results

 The results I obtained from the Benchmark had incorrectly calculated the treewidth.
 Instead of calculating the treewidth by finding the size of the largest clique and subtracting 1, they simply reported the treewidth to be the size of the largest clique.
 Also, some of the results from the 2008 site doesn't match the Stampede database (http://consystlab.unl.edu/benchmarks/); however, in the cases where my results do not match the 2008 site, my results match with the Stampede's database exactly.

+### Future Work

+Although this program sucessfully decomposes the CSP into a tree, it still doesn't acutally solve the CSP.
+Thus, using the tree decomposition to solve the CSPs is another task that could be done.
+As stated before, the tree decomposition algorithms currently only find and output the results of the tree decomposition and don't use these structures to solve the CSP.
+By solving a subproblem of the CSP in each cluster and taking advantage of the tree strucutre to prevent backtracking during search, the CSP could be solved much more efficiently than the previous search algorithms, such as BT, CBJ, FC, etc.

 </p>
 </details>